-Bardiya has a small elephant breeding centre that you can visit early morning or after 4 pm in the afternoon.
+Bardiya has a small elephant breeding center that you can visit early morning or after 4 pm in the afternoon.
 During the day the elephants are grazing in the park or are used for patrolling.

 Explore Tharu Village, Tradition & Culture.

-Bardiya not only has spectacular nature but can also give you an insight into rural life of the indigenous Tharu people.
+Bardiya not only has spectacular nature but can also give you an insight into the rural life of the indigenous Tharu people.
 Not only is the rural scenery just as nice as the jungle it is also a very authentic experience with few other tourists around.
 You can also observe the traditional way of living of Tharus and taste the Tharu food and cultural program in the homestays.

 How to reach the Bardiya National park?

 From Kathmandu: Daily buses run from Kathmandu to Mahendrenagar (alight at Ambassa).
 The bus takes around 15 hours and is a beautiful though long journey as you pass through mountains and forests and then through the mainly flat and rural Terai.
-Tickets cost from 1600 Nepalese Rupees (approx. US$16).
+Tickets cost 1600 Nepalese Rupees (approx. US$16).
 Night buses also operate.
 There are also daily flights to Nepalgunj from Kathmandu for around NRs.
 16,000 (approx. US$160) which makes the journey much shorter and easier.

 From Nepalgunj: Two buses per day go to Thakudwara at 11 am and 2.30 pm (time and frequency may vary), taking 3-4 hours and costing around Nrs.
 200. The guide can also pick you up from Nepalgunj airport and transfer you directly to the lodge (approx. 3 hours).